Montana Department of Livestock

 The applicant must submit a license fee for each person who intends to act as an agent for the applicant.
 Dealer license fees are $50 for first-time dealers and $50 for each additional buyer.

 Livestock Dealer Licenses are renewed annually.
 The Department of Livestock will send renewal notices annually in April.
 Dealer renewals fees are $250 for one licensed dealer and $250 per additional buyer.
-For additional information or if you have questions please contact:
+Dealer Licenses which are not renewed will be set to an inactive status.

 Forms and Additional Information: